tamoeinnovation/django-emaildeliverability/README.md

 # Emaildeliverability

-A Django app to ensure that emails reach their intended destination.
+A Django app that help monitoring systems to ensure that emails reach their intended destination.

 ## Installation